Proof of a tournament partition conjecture and an application to 1-factors with prescribed cycle lengths: Proof of Theorem

-(We will use later on that we have room to spare in the last inequality.)
-Now the number of coloured vertices is at most $(k+1)(2ktc+4k^2t)$, so by (\ref{E size}) and (\ref{minimum semidegree}) we may greedily choose, for each coloured vertex $v$ not in $\{x_1,\dots, x_{kt}, y_1,\dots, y_{kt}\}$ in turn, $k$ distinct uncoloured out-neighbours not in $E$, and colour them the same colour as $v$.
+Since $|D|\leq 2ktc$, (\ref{minimum semidegree}) implies that for each $v\in \{x_1,\dots, x_{kt}, y_1,\dots, y_{kt}\}$ in turn we may greedily choose $k$ uncoloured in-neighbours and $k$ uncoloured out-neighbours, all distinct from each other, and colour them the same colour as $v$.
+Now the number of coloured vertices is at most $2ktc+4k^2t$.
+So we may greedily choose, for each coloured vertex $v$ not in $\{x_1,\dots, x_{kt}, y_1,\dots, y_{kt}\}$ in turn, $k$ distinct uncoloured in-neighbours not in $E_A$, and colour them the same colour as $v$.
+Indeed, this is possible since by (\ref{referee equation E_A}) the number of in-neighbours of $v$ outside $E_A$ is at least $(k+1)(2ktc+4k^2t)$.
+Now the number of coloured vertices is at most $(k+1)(2ktc+4k^2t)$, so by (\ref{referee equation E}) we may greedily choose, for each coloured vertex $v$ not in $\{x_1,\dots, x_{kt}, y_1,\dots, y_{kt}\}$ in turn, $k$ distinct uncoloured out-neighbours not in $E$, and colour them the same colour as $v$.
 Note that the number of coloured vertices is now at most $(k+1)^2(2ktc+4k^2t)$ and that every coloured vertex is safe, by construction.
 We now wish to find the paths $P_i$ discussed earlier and colour the vertices on these paths appropriately.
 For $i\in \{1,\dots, kt\}$ we define an $i$-\textit{path} to be a directed path from the sink of $B_i$ to the source of $A_i$.

 {\bf Claim 4:} \textit{For every} $j\in \{1,\dots, t\}$ \textit{and every} $i\in j^*$ \textit{there exists an} $i$-\textit{path} $P_i$ \textit{in} $T$ \textit{with previously uncoloured internal vertices, such that all such paths are vertex-disjoint from each other.
 Moreover we can colour the internal vertices of} $P_i$ \textit{with colour} $j$ \textit{as well as colouring some additional (previously uncoloured) vertices of} $T$ \textit{in such a way that every coloured vertex is safe, and at most}